InstituteOfMechanics/Neper_Mosaic_RVE_Generator/README.md

 ## Usage

-Mosaic can be used from the command line, or imported as a Python module to integrate it into your own projects.
+Mosaic can be used from the command line or imported as a Python module to integrate it into your own projects.

 ### Command-line usage